 On the other hand, if you are cleared by your doctor to return to work, you will need to do so as soon as possible.
 Otherwise, you could lose your benefits for not going back to work if it’s been determined you are now able to work.
 If you’re unsure of the best course of action in your situation, a workers’ compensation lawyer can help.

-If you are currently seeking a settlement from the workers’ compensation insurance company, it likely means you have serious injuries that are still receiving treatment and that prevents you from working as you did before.
+If you are currently seeking a settlement from the workers’ compensation insurance company, it likely means you have serious injuries that are still receiving treatment and that prevent you from working as you did before.
 If you go back to work, the insurance company might claim you don’t need a higher settlement because you are well enough to return to work.

 In most cases, while you’re seeking a settlement through working compensation, you will need to reach maximum medical improvement (MMI) before returning to work.
 A doctor will need to determine you have reached MMI, which is the point at which your condition cannot be improved any further.